 This chapter presents a general description of the physical, biological, and cultural and human use environments potentially affected by the Incident and in proximity to the preferred restoration alternative, as required under NEPA.
 The affected environment for this Incident is described as that portion of the Calcasieu estuary beginning south of the Interstate Highway 210 (I-210) bridge along the Calcasieu River and nearby lakes and streams to the southern tip of Calcasieu Lake and lies within Regions 4 and 7 of the RRP Program (Figure 2.1).
-Regional boundaries are described in detail in Section 5.0 of the RRP Program Final Programmatic Environmental Impact Statement (FPEIS) (NOAA et al. 2007).
-The proposed restoration alternative would be located in Region 4 and Region 3.
-The proposed HNC Bird Island Project would be located in Region 3 and has undergone NEPA analysis for Phase I Engineering and Design (E&D) (LA TIG 2020).
+Regional boundaries are described in detail in Section 5.0 of the RRP Program FPEIS (NOAA et al. 2007).
+The selected restoration alternative is located in Region 4 and Region 3.
+The selected HNC Bird Island Project is located in Region 3 and has undergone NEPA analysis for Phase I Engineering and Design (E&D) (LA TIG 2020).
 The affected environment (Terrebonne Basin) for the HNC Bird Island Project is described in detail in Section 4.3.2 of the Louisiana Trustee Implementation Group Final Restoration Plan and Environmental Assessment #7: Wetlands, Coastal, and Nearshore Habitats and Birds (LA TIG 2020), which is incorporated here by reference.
-Therefore, the affected environment of the proposed HNC Bird Island Project is not discussed any further in this section.
+Therefore, the affected environment of the selected HNC Bird Island Project is not discussed any further in this section.